COVID-19: Support for Individuals and Families

 The Department of Community Health is open for business with limited on-site staff.
 Please call your contact person before visiting.
 Additionally, Medicaid and PeachCare for Kids® benefits due for renewal in March, April, May, June, July, August, September, and October 2020 have been extended by 6 months.
 If you attempt to complete an online renewal, and do not see an online renewal link, your eligibility date has likely been extended.
 Notices will be issued when renewal is due.

 Department of Labor moves to online services.
-Governor Kemp and GDOL help Georgians understand unemployment options as the state allows businesses to reopen with strict operational and sanitation guidelines.
+State allows businesses to reopen with strict operational and sanitation guidelines.
 The Georgia Department of Labor (GDOL) is temporarily suspending in-person requirements for services provided by the agency.
 The GDOL is providing online access to unemployment services, partial claim access for employers, and other reemployment services.
 GDOL career centers are temporarily closed to the public.

-On August 8, the President signed an executive order to extend enhanced federal unemployment benefits.
-The FEMA grant funding will allow Georgia to provide a federal $300 weekly supplement to eligible individuals.
-The Lost Wages Assistance (LWA) program will apply benefits to all eligible weeks beginning with the week ending August 1.
+The Lost Wages Assistance (LWA) program provides a federal $300 weekly supplement to eligible individuals.
+Benefits apply to all eligible weeks beginning with the week ending August 1.

 Families First Coronavirus Response Act